DeepuBhasin/Web-Developer-Notes/06 Programing-Conpcetps/02-Data-Structure/Data-Structure.md

 * *Space Complexity : O(1)*

 ## What is Sorting
-* Sorting is the process of rearranging the items in a collection, to be in a certian order.
+* Sorting is the process of rearranging the items in a collection, to be in a certain order.
 * Sorting is so commonly needed and used

-> Different Sorting Algorightms
+> Different Sorting Algorithms
 * Bubble Sort
 * Insertion Sort
 * Selection Sort